digetx/libvdpau-tegra/README.md

 $ VDPAU_DRIVER=tegra VDPAU_DRIVER_PATH=/path/to/libvdpau_tegra.so mpv --hwdec=vdpau --vo=vdpau video.mp4
 ```

 Other players that support VDPAU are also (kinda) working, but mpv is recommended.
-The `VDPAU_DRIVER_PATH` isn't required if mesa (https://github.com/grate-driver/mesa) is installed.
+The `VDPAU_DRIVER` and `VDPAU_DRIVER_PATH` aren't required if mesa (https://github.com/grate-driver/mesa) is installed.

 # Todo: